seligmar/leslie-knope-2020/README.md

 https://gist.github.com/PurpleBooth/109311bb0361f32d87a2

-Project Title
+# Leslie Knope 2020

-The goal of this app is to provide an open-source template for individuals running for office to launch their own websites.
+# The purpose of this app is to provide an open-source template for individuals running for office to launch their own websites.
 The app uses React and a Rails API, and takes Leslie Knope of Parks and Rec fame as a stand-in-candidate.

-Getting Started
+# Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+# These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 Prerequisites
 What things you need to install the software and how to install them